 There is no way around it.
 If you want a true Naples, Italy-style pizza you need to have a wood burning oven.
 If you have a wood oven, this is an essential recipe for making an excellent deep flavored pizza crust.
 If you don't have a wood oven see the Chef’s Note below for techniques using a pizza stone in your home oven.
 This pizza dough should be made a day ahead so that the flavors develop into more complex tasting dough.
 Take note that the dough will be very wet at first.
 The 3 hours "bulk fermentation" process will tighten the dough into a more familiar texture.

-- Mix the pumpkin puree and roasted garlic together to make a sauce.
+- Whisk the pumpkin puree and roasted garlic together to blend.

 In recent years there has been resurgence in heirloom variety pumpkins with names like Cinderella, Fairytale, and Red Kuri.
 Many of these pumpkins are rich in flavor and color.
 If you have trouble finding heirloom pumpkins, butternut squash makes a wonderful substitution.